-The sources of uncertainty are unforeseeable events which influence estimates, such as a shift in long-term longevity and changes in the social behaviour of the insured parties.
+The sources of uncertainty are unforeseeable events which influence estimates, such as a shift in longterm longevity and changes in the social behaviour of the insured parties.
 The Group uses mortality tables which are recognised as appropriate for the local market.
 The performance of the portfolio and the general mortality statistics are systematically checked.
 If these checks highlight any significant deviations, the mathematical provisions for these contracts and the price of the products in question are adjusted accordingly.

-1.2.2 Long-term and short-term life insurance, assumptions, changes in assumptions and sensitivity
+1.2.2 Long-term life insurance, assumptions, changes in assumptions and sensitivity